seistv/to-do-list/README.md

 ﻿# To Do List App
 A simple and responsive To Do List web application.
-Can easily add, edit, delete and move tasks up or down.
+Can easily add, edit, delete, move tasks up or down and mark them as done.